 Building links is a crucial SEO tactic.
 Collaborate with relevant partners and approach influencers with free samples to garner external links as this is a key signal in Google’s algorithm that your site is worthy of a high ranking.
 These are called backlinks.
 However if you try to get backlinks that are low quality and use non branded anchor text to try to rank then you might find that Google doesn’t like this!

-We help quite a few customers who operate in the Derby area with their digital marketing and they include Bradfield Storage, Matthew Stephens and Suitsmen so if you need help with your digital marketing give us a call on 01226 236449
+We help quite a few customers who operate in the Derby area with their SEO and digital marketing.
+They include Bradfield Storage, Steel Building systems, Matthew Stephens and Suitsmen so if you run a business in the Derby area and need help with your SEO give us a call on 01226 236449